 Real Statistics Excel Function: The following function is provided in the Real Statistics Resource Pack:

-RhoCRIT(n, α, tails) = the critical value of the Spearman’s rho test for samples of size n, for the given value of alpha (default .05), and tails = 1 or 2 (default).
+RhoCRIT(n, α, tails, h) = the critical value of the Spearman’s rho test for samples of size n, for the given value of alpha (default .05), and tails = 1 or 2 (default).
+If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.

 The SCORREL function described in Spearman’s Correlation can also be used for hypothesis testing.